CormacMcCarthy/Latin-101/hw8.md

 3. When the Greeks **captured** the city, it was not yet dawn. (“When” refers to time, not circumstance). cepissent

-4. Since the city **had been captured**, Aeneas fled with his family. cepissent
+4. Since the city **had been captured**, Aeneas fled with his family. cepiessent

 5. While the Greeks **were sacking** the city, fires raged. diripiunt